kent-map/kent/projects/lets-do-the-time-walk-again/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/images/main/misc/xx.jpg)

 Lesley Hardy is the Impact Officer for the Project.
 She is the Director of Timelocked Heritage and also an Anglican Priest.
+Her work is based on the place of the past in our lives.
+She has many years of experience in the development and delivery of community based heritage projects.

 ## Lily Turvey